Shain-lab/Doctors-availability/README.md

-# people-views-react
+# Doctors Listing Web apps.
-Random people card listing app
+Doctors listing app with frontend library as [ReactJS](https://reactjs.org/) with [NodeJS](https://nodejs.org/) as backend for feeding our App with dummy data created locally with node and [Express](https://expressjs.com/).

 ## Available Scripts